HabanaAI/tpc_llvm/clang/docs/ClangCommandLineReference.rst

 Set the stack probe size

+.. option:: -mstack-protector-guard-offset=<arg>

+Use the given offset for addressing the stack-protector guard

+.. option:: -mstack-protector-guard-reg=<arg>

+Use the given reg for addressing the stack-protector guard

+.. option:: -mstack-protector-guard=<arg>

+Use the given guard (global, tls) for addressing the stack-protector guard

 .. option:: -mstackrealign, -mno-stackrealign

 Force realign the stack at entry to every function

+.. option:: -msvr4-struct-return

+Return small structs in registers (PPC32 only)

 .. option:: -mthread-model <arg>